caseykingsley77/caseykingsley77/README.md

 💼 About Me:
-I'm a passionate Full-Stack developer with a strong interest in web development and data science.
+I'm a passionate Software Engineer with a strong interest in web development and data science.
 With a commitment to continuous learning and growth, I enjoy building scalable, efficient, and user-friendly applications.
 My goal is to contribute to impactful projects and collaborate with like-minded developers.</div>

 - 🔭I’m interested in Web development and data science